 By comparing the APR charged by each lender you will be able to choose the offer that truly costs you less in fees.
-There are lending institutions that won't charge you interest on short term loans.
-This will also be reflected in the APR and is a point in favor of non-ADI lenders.
+There are lending institutions that won't charge you interest on short-term loans.
+This will also be reflected in the APR and is a point in favour of non-ADI lenders.

 #6) Consider the establishment and account maintenance fees